15 Phylogenomics

 We are using an MCMC algorithm to sample the posterior distribution of parameters.
 If the MCMC has run long enough, we can use the sampled parameters to approximate the posterior distribution itself.
 Therefore, we have to check first that the MCMC chain has run long enough.

-• trace plots: show the sampled parameter values along the MCMC run.
-Trace plots are a very useful MCMC diagnostic tool.
+• Trace plots: show the sampled parameter values along the MCMC run

 The first thing that one needs to assess is whether the MCMC has passed the so called “burn-in” phase.
 The MCMC starts with a random set of parameters and will take some time to reach a zone of high posterior probability density.
 The parameter values that are sampled during this initial phase are usually considered as noise and discarded (by default, tracer discards the first 10% of samples).
-The burn-in phase can be visualize on trace plots as an initial phase during which the posterior probability of sampled parameters is constantly increasing before reaching a plateau:
+The burn-in phase can be visualised on trace plots as an initial phase during which the posterior probability of sampled parameters is constantly increasing before reaching a plateau:

 Once the burn-in phase is passed, one can look at the trace plots to assess if the parameters have been sampled correctly and long enough.
 Usually, when this is the case, the trace should be quite dense and oscillating around a central value (nice trace plots should look like “hairy caterpillars”).
 In the figure below, the trace on the left doesn’t look good, the one on the right does:

-ESS values: tracer also calculates effective sample sizes (ESS) for each of the sampled parameters.
 ESSs are estimates of the number of sampled parameter values after correcting for auto-correlation along the MCMC.
-As a rule of thumb, one usually considers that an MCMC as run long enough if all parameter’s ESS are > 200.
+As a rule of thumb, one usually considers that an MCMC has run long enough if all parameter’s ESS are > 200.
 Note that if the trace looks like a hairy caterpillar, the corresponding ESS value should be high.

-Parameter estimates: Tracer also provides statistics and plots to explore the posterior distribution of the parameters.
 These should be considered only if the trace plot and ESS values look fine.
-In the “Estimates” tab, after selecting the chosen parameter in the left panel, the upper-right panel shows point estimates (mean, median) and measures of uncertainty (95% HPD interval), and the bottom-right panel shows a histogram of the sampled value:
+In the Estimates tab, after selecting the chosen parameter in the left panel, the upper-right panel shows point estimates (mean, median) and measures of uncertainty (95% HPD interval), and the bottom-right panel shows a histogram of the sampled value:

-Let’s now load the “snpAlignment_without_outgroup.log” file into Tracer.
+Let’s now load the snpAlignment_without_outgroup.log file into Tracer.

-While the run is still going, open a new separate terminal, activate the conda environment with conda activate phylogenomics, open tracer with tracer &, and then “File” -> “Import trace file” -> select “snpAlignment_without_outgroup.log”.
-Note that one can load a BEAST2 log file into tracer even if the analysis is still running.
+Open the log file: File -> Import trace file and select snpAlignment_without_outgroup.log.
+Note that one can load a BEAST2 log file into Tracer even if the analysis is still running.
 This allows to assess if the MCMC is running correctly or has run long enough before it’s completed.

 Question